Plant disease forecasting

 3. Environment factors

-Environmental factors play a very critical role in interaction between a host and pathogen. current and forecast data on temperature, relative humidity, direction and speed of wind are utilized as environmental factors in determining the outbreak of a plant disease.
+Environmental factors play a very critical role in interaction between a host and pathogen.
+Current and forecast data on temperature, relative humidity, direction and speed of wind are utilized as environmental factors in determining the outbreak of a plant disease.

 Methods of disease forecasting